StorkST/Russian-Learning-Tools/content/posts/core-verbs-of-russian.md

 If you find any bug please open an issue at https://github.com/StorkST/Language-Learning-Tools/issues

-#### What is next, contributions
+# What is next?
+Need help?

 The next goal is to build 3 printables sheets to learn these core russian verbs.
-- One for beginners (A1, A2, B1)
+- One for beginners (A1, A2, B1) - 416 pairs of verbs
-- One for intermediate (B2)
+- One for intermediate (B2) - 673 pairs of verbs
-- One for advanced (C1, C2)
+- One for advanced (C1, C2) - 616 pairs of verbs

-Sheets will show the aspect pair of the core verbs and their translation.
+Sheets will show the aspect pairs of the core verbs and their translation.

 Generation of these sheets from the table of verbs is already covered and the code should go public soon.
-[Here is an example]() of the sheet for the intermediate level, RU/EN.
+Examples of sheets for the [intermediate level RU/EN](../../core-russian-verbs/RU-EN-intermediate-freq_order-colored.pdf), and [intermediate level RU/FR](../../core-russian-verbs/RU-FR-intermediate-freq_order-colored.pdf) give you an idea of this, though translations will have their characters reduced so that content is limited to one sheet.

-Translations, which were fetched automatically when build the original table, are most of the time erronous.
-Efforts are substancial to cover the 3 sheets and your help would be very welcome.
+Translations, which were fetched automatically from original table, are most of the time erronous.

+**Efforts are substancial to cover translations of these sheets and your help would be very welcome.
-If you are interested to contribute, send a mail to vchd+llt@pm.me with what you would like to achieve:
+If you would like to contribute, send a mail to vchd+llt@pm.me with what you want to achieve:**
-- what to improve, e.g. translations, aspects pairs of verbs
+- **what to improve, e.g. translations, aspects pairs of verbs**
-- which sheet, e.g. beginners
+- **which sheet, e.g. beginners**
-- the target language, e.g RU/EN, RU/FR
+- **the target language, e.g RU/EN, RU/FR**

-Contributors' names will get credited for their efforts on the sheets and on GitHub.
+**Obviously contributors will get credited on the sheets and on Github for their efforts.**